petchi11/petchi11/README.md

 ### Hi there 👋

-<pre> "if you really understand a question 100%, it would take you less than a minute to solve it."
+<pre> <i>"if you really understand a question 100%, it would take you less than a minute to solve it." </i>
                                                                           -   Petchi Mani </pre>

 ## LeetCode Stats: